-Somers Town Museum: A Space for Us is a new gallery space to record and explore Somers Town’s ‘radical, reformers and rebels‘ histories, record a changing area as well as to campaign and preserve working class heritage.
+People’s Museum Somers Town: A Space for Us is a space to celebrate Somers Town’s ‘radical, reformers and rebels‘ histories, to record a change now, as well as to campaign and preserve local working class heritage.

 GILBERT BAYES ART IN EVERYDAY LIFE CAMPAIGN